JamesTurnerGit/talktalkTechtest/Feedback.md

 Project Namespace & Assembly Name can be changed in the properties of a project (In Solution Explorer: Right-click -> Properties -> Application)

 ## Style points / Some options
+ToString is present on object, and does not need to be in the ICoin interface.
+You might be interested to look up how you can specify that the base object.ToString() method should be used. https://www.dotnetperls.com/tostring has some more information on ToString, I recommend you read up to the beginning of the discussion of numbers - be warned that CultureInfo and displaying numbers is a big subject, you may wish to steer clear of it for now.